 This metric can be applied to:

 The more 9s an HA system has, the higher its uptime.
-The aim of an HA system is to provide as little downtime as possible and the framework to continue to provide the desired services.
+The aim of an HA system is to provide as little downtime as possible and the framework to continue to provide the services that your users require.
 However, time and costs considerations for implementing and maintaining an HA solution will put practical constraints on the uptime that an organization can offer its users.
 And of course, this uptime should be defined in a service level agreement (SLA) between the organization and the users.
+This way, an organization is upfront about the potential limits of the system and customers are not caught off-guard by expecting more uptime than your system can deliver.

 Reliability

 At a practical level, users experience uptime as the reliability of an organization’s services or applications.
 This is one of the most significant properties of an HA system.
-Reliability may go beyond the convenience of an always available service to being essential, mainly when a system’s function offers a critical service.
+Reliability can go beyond the convenience of an always available service to being essential, mainly when a system’s function offers a critical service.
 For example, air traffic control.
 In such scenarios, even a millisecond of delay could be the difference between life and death.
+Reliability also creates trust and faith in your company and the services that you provide.

 Scalability